spbail/entailments/README.md

 ## A few notes

 * Using includeAtomicEquiv:true in combination with includeNonStrict:true isn't of much use.
-If you include equivalence axioms, including non-strict is not necessary to preserve the monotone growth of the entailment set.
+If you include equivalence axioms, including non-strict is not necessary to preserve the monotone growth of the entailment set, so it would just add lots of duplicate information to the entailment set.
+Not bad, just not necessary.
 * In order to preserve monotonicity of the entailment set growth (i.e. get same or more entailments when adding an axiom to the ontology), we need the most explicit (but non-redundant) entailment set.
 Current settings for that would be "true" settings for includeAtomicSubs, includeAsserted, includeNonStrict, includeIndirect.
 Alternatively, includeAtomicSubs, includeAtomicEquiv, includeAsserted, includeIndirect, if you want to include equivalence axioms.
 * includeImported:false excludes axioms that are stated in an imported ontology, even if the axiom uses only entities from the root ontology.
 Not a problem, just something to be aware of.
 * Current implementation of equivalences uses n-ary equivalences class axioms, which is the easiest solution for now.